ncatlab/nlab-content/pages/1777.md

 ## References

-The snake lemma appears as lemma 1.3.2 in
+The snake lemma appears for instance as lemma 1.3.2 in

 * [[Charles Weibel]], _[[An introduction to homological algebra]]_